MichaelDimmitt/meetup-rsvp-oauth2React/README.md

 Keep bundle below 40 KB, realistically 50 KB

 I would like to have react and a skeleton website for different entrypoints in the bundle.js they have to be gzipped to have it at that size.
 Additional javascript files get brought in with react-loadable code splitting for the rest of the project.
 Try to limit waterfalling to often in the network tab.

+** Having manually gzip'ed the files **
+Oct29: manually gzip'ing files is required to get the javascript this small.
+<br/>Current achived bundle.js or chunk.js size is 35.1 KB.

+Another measurement to keep in mind is the overall size of data transfered on the network tab when on an incognito window with cache disabled.
+Currently 38.3 KB.
+** Having manually gzip'ed the files **

 ### Things achieved so far:
 1) Verified cra2.0 is using @babel/preset-env and compiling twice by using modules:false [here at master](https://github.com/facebook/create-react-app/blob/master/packages/babel-preset-react-app/create.js#L73) or [here_prev_commit](https://github.com/facebook/create-react-app/blob/1d4fdc2dd4950011beacf1883900bf5d8da7079e/packages/babel-preset-react-app/index.js#L59)